gaurigadkari/Listify/README.md

 * [x] User can mark items as completed using the checkbox
 * [x] Changed the theme of app using material design color palette
 * [x] User can share the to do list
+* [x] Handle Orientation Change, so that data is not lost.

 ## Video Walkthrough